Move your email templates from Mailchimp to ConvertKit

 In this guide, we'll cover how you can recreate your Mailchimp email templates in ConvertKit.
 We recommend you read the whole article, but feel free to jump to whichever section you need if you are already an advanced user:

-In your Mailchimp dashboard, open the email template that you’d like to recreate in ConvertKit.
-As a demo, we’re going to recreate this Mailchimp email template:
+In your Mailchimp dashboard, open the email template you'd like to recreate in ConvertKit.
+As a demo, we're going to recreate this Mailchimp email template:

 The standard elements of this email template are:

-The header image and logo at the top, and
+The header image and logo at the top,

 The footer at the bottom.